Saving Smarter Right Now: UK Money Moves for March 2026

 Scams are surging: With cost-of-living desperation, fraudsters are exploiting households via fake government rebate emails, impersonation of energy suppliers, and investment scams promising unrealistic returns.
 Never click links in unsolicited emails—go directly to official websites.
 The FCA's ScamSmart checker verifies if a firm is legitimate.

-Inflation erosion: Even with savings rates at 4.5-5.25%, October 2026's inflation (around 4-5%) means your real return is near zero or slightly negative.
+Inflation erosion: Even with savings rates at 4.5-5.25%, current inflation (around 2.5-3%) means your real return is near zero or slightly negative.
 This doesn't mean avoid saving—liquidity and security matter—but don't expect significant wealth growth from cash alone.
 For long-term goals (5+ years), consider tax-efficient investments like ISAs or pensions after securing your emergency fund.

 Over-saving at the expense of debt: If you're carrying high-interest debt (credit cards at 25%+, payday loans at 50%+), prioritize paying that off over building a massive emergency fund.
 A basic £1,000 buffer is fine initially; then attack debt aggressively.
 The interest you save by clearing a £5,000 credit card balance (£1,250/year at 25%) far exceeds the £250/year you'd earn in a 5% savings account.

-Auto-renewal hell: October 2026 sees insurance and utility renewals spike.
+Auto-renewal hell: Spring is peak renewal season for insurance and utilities.
 Set calendar reminders 30 days before any contract ends to force yourself to compare.
 Auto-renewals are often 20-50% more expensive than switching.
 Our bank account hacks guide includes tips on setting these reminders.

 Government scheme deadlines: Some Cost of Living Payments and energy rebates have claim deadlines in late 2026.
 If you miss them, that money is gone.
 Check GOV.UK monthly for updates, especially if your circumstances change (job loss, childbirth, disability diagnosis).